Dollar prices drop in Baghdad, rise in Erbil - Shafaq News

 Shafaq News – Baghdad / Erbil

-On Tuesday, the exchange rates оf the US Dollar edged lower against the Iraqi dinar in Baghdad, while climbing in Erbil markets.
+On Thursday, the exchange rates оf the US dollar slipped against the Iraqi dinar in Baghdad, while climbing in Erbil markets.

-According to a survey by Shafaq News Agency, the dollar's rates decreased with the opening оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 141,600 dinars for every 100 dollars, while they recorded 141,700 dinars on Monday.
+According to a survey by Shafaq News Agency, the dollar's rates edged lower with the closure оf the central Al-Kifah and Al-Harithiya stock exchanges in Baghdad, settling at 141,500 dinars for every 100 dollars, down from 141,600 in the morning.

 The selling and buying rates at currency exchange stores in Baghdad were set at 142,500 IQD and 140,500 IQD per 100 USD, respectively.